Quasilinear SPDEs via rough paths: Some additional lemmas

 Hence we obtain by (\ref{1.13}) for all $T\le 1$

 Integrating over $t\in(0,T)$ we obtain (\ref{w33}) by the triangle inequality.

 {\sc Step} \arabic{LA1S}. \refstepcounter{LA1S} For $v$ defined through (\ref{w32}) we have

+where $N_0$ is as in \eqref{pppi}.
 As in Step \ref{LA1S2} we may assume that $f$ and $v$ are smooth so that $[v]_\alpha$ is finite.
 Because of periodicity, it is sufficient to probe H\"older continuity for pairs $(x,y)$ of points with $d(y,x)\le 4$.
 For any $T>0$ we have the identity

 from which we obtain the inequality

 From Step \ref{LA1S2} and (\ref{1.13}) we obtain the estimate